 The two countries cooperate closely today, not least as part of an “enhanced dialogue” between the two Governments.
 Moreover, the German-Slovak Reflection Group founded by the foreign ministries of the two countries, which convenes once a year, can formulate thematic recommendations for cooperation and joint projects.

 Germany and Slovakia are close partners in the European Union and NATO, which Slovakia joined in 2004.
 The quality of bilateral relations is evidenced by the frequency of high-level visits in both directions.
 Federal President Steinmeier paid official visits to Slovakia in September 2021 and April 2022.
 In May and June 2022 followed visits by Federal Defence Minister Lambrecht und Federal Finance Minister Lindner.
 Slovak Prime Minister Heger also came to Germany in June 2022 paying his first visit as prime minister.
 German Foreing minister Annalena Baerbock made her first official visit to Slovakia in July 2022.
 In 2019, Federal Chancellor Angela Merkel was presented with the Order of the White Double Cross of the Slovak Republic at an award ceremony in Bratislava.

-As in previous years, Germany remained Slovakia’s most important trading partner in 2016 in terms of both exports and imports.
-A total of around 500 German companies have made investments in the Slovak Republic since its foundation in 1993, creating around 100,000 jobs.
+As in previous years, Germany remained Slovakia’s most important trading partner in 2020 in terms of both exports and imports.
+Some 500 German companies have made investments in the Slovak Republic since its foundation in 1993, creating around 160,000 jobs.
 This means that Germany is one of the principal foreign direct investors in Slovakia.
-The German-Slovak Chamber of Industry and Commerce in Bratislava, which was founded in 2005, now has more than 400 members.
-Since 2015, Volkswagen Slovakia has been the country’s largest private-sector employer.